• Skip to main content

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
 In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “mahou” through the detailed kanji check above.

-So far, I’ve explained the definition and meanings of “mahou” and its kanji expression in detail.
+So far, I’ve explained the definition and meanings of “mahou” together with its kanji characters.
 Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “magic” in Japanese